yegle/os-program-projects/pg6/README.md

 ## Program Introduction & Directory Structure

-In HW #5, we wrote a Java program to implements the bankers algorithm.
+In HW #6, we wrote a Java program to implements a Virtual Memory Manager.

 ## System Requirement